MicrosoftDocs/power-platform/power-virtual-agents/build-22/advanced-flow.md

 1. In your Power Automate flow, locate the Power Virtual Agents step that returns values.

-1. Click on the three dots, next to the flow's name, and then select **Settings**.
+1. Select the three dots, next to the flow's name, and then select **Settings**.

     :::image type="content" source="media/advanced-flow/async1.png" alt-text="Open step settings.":::